 Our oldest ordered the Fried Catfish.
 This shocked me.
-He is not a fish person, but he does have an adventurous palate from time to time.
-He wanted something different and he certainly checked that block.
+He is not a fish person, but does have an adventurous palate from time to time.
+This time, he wanted something different and he certainly checked that block.
 He says he liked it and he ate most of it, but was unable to actually finish it.
 He enjoyed the mashed potatoes and hush puppies, too.

 Our middle son had the Chopped Pork Barbecue Plate as seen exactly on the menu with the cheddar biscuits and the mac and cheese.
 He says he has never had a better mac and cheese in his life (yeah, thanks, kid!).
 It was rich, creamy and extremely satisfying.
 He loved the savory and spicy taste of the barbecue sauce on the pork, which is unusual because he is not a “spicy” kind of eater.
-He thought the flavor was unique and extremely appealing.
+The flavor, he thought was unique and extremely appealing.
 He says he would order this again and again and again and again and….you get the idea.

 The youngest, who also ordered the Chopped Pork Barbecue Plate, had the same thoughts towards his allergy-friendly entrée.
 His eyes lit up as the first bite went into his mouth and he didn’t stop until he couldn’t eat anymore.
 He had the sauced meat along with a mini skillet of peas and carrots.
 As the mac and cheese was assumed an unsafe option, we asked if they could do pan-fried French fries (I had read this was something another food allergy family had been served there the week prior by Chef Art himself).
 It was a hit…AND SAFE!
 Not a single reaction…no blotch, no hives, no tummy aches!
 Success!